Joao-Ex-Machina/jbcr.pt/content/about.md

 {{<img caption="One of my favourite photos of myself, at my graduation day, as photographed by my best friend Catarina © Catarina Carvalho Maia, 2026" src=/graduation_resized.jpeg style="text-align:center;" >}}

 I am a 23 year old **Electrical and Computer Eng.
 PhD student** at [Instituto Superior Técnico - ULisboa](https://tecnico.ulisboa.pt) , with a [knack](/knack.mp4) for all things FPGA, embedded systems and reconfigurable computing.
-I am also a early-stage researcher at INESC-ID and INESC-INOVLabs.
+I am also a early-stage [researcher](/research) at INESC-ID and INESC-INOVLabs.

 I was born in Lisbon, Portugal on the 16th of September.
 My family is originally from Arraiolos, in Alentejo Central (mother's side) and from Lisbon and Portalegre, Alto Alentejo (father's side).

-As of now I am a member of the **SMARTCHIP** project, which has the objective to design a AI accelerator for embedded enviroments, with the possibility to be reconfigured for different networks.
-This accelerator will be prototyped in FPGA, being developed as an ASIC in a later stage.
-This project is supervised by Prof. Horácio Neto, Prof. Mário Véstias, Prof. Rui Policarpo Duarte, Prof. José Teixeira de Sousa and Prof. João Vaz.

-I finished my ECE Master's in November 2025, having majored in **Computer Systems** and minoring in **Electronic Circuits and Systems**.
+I finished my ECE Master's in November 2025, having majored in **Computer Systems** and minored in **Electronic Circuits and Systems**.
 For my MSc Thesis I designed **ARES**, a Hardware/Software Co-Designed Embedded System for a Swin Transformer Layer execution, targeting aerial image segmentation.
 This work was developed at INESC-ID/INESC-INOV under Prof. Horácio Neto and Prof. Mário Véstias.
 My thesis was awarded a 19/20 grade.

 From 2023 to July 2025 I was a **Teaching Assistant** at the [Department of Electrical and Computer Engineering](https://deec.tecnico.ulisboa.pt) teaching on the following courses: